jostylr/codex-status-dashboard/README.md

 plain command-line event name for the older `notify` integration, but hooks are the preferred path.

+## Release

+There is a release version of the app.
+Not signed.
+You can clone this repo and build it or you download the app and see if you can get it to run.

 ## Run from source

 ```sh